hiddenalpha/GateleenResclone/README.txt

 - libyajl     2.1.0   "http://lloyd.github.io/yajl"
 - libarchive  3.3.3   "https://www.libarchive.org/"

-If you prefer to NOT cluttering your system with tons of never again used packages, you have the option to provide the dependencies from within the project tree itself.
+If you prefer to NOT clutter your system with tons of never again used packages, you have the option to provide the dependencies from within the project tree itself.
 For this, place the files as described below.